-- Have you ever been diagnosed with PCOS or fibroids?
+- Have you ever been diagnosed with PCOS (polycystic ovarian syndrome) or fibroids?

 - Have you ever been diagnosed with gonorrhea or chlamydia?
 These can cause scarring of your fallopian tubes.

-- Have you ever have a pregnancy in your fallopian tube called an ectopic pregnancy?
+- Have you ever had a pregnancy in your fallopian tube called an ectopic pregnancy?

 After finding out about you and your fertility journey so far, we will probably do a physical exam.
 We will do blood tests check your hormones, your ovarian reserve and test for polycystic ovarian syndrome.